PiDockMedia/pidockmedia.github.io/_posts/2020-10-23-Yodel-Odroid.md

   - exit
   - ssh-copy-id pi@*ip* #and log in as your new sudo enabled user
 - Disable ssh root logins
-  - vi /etc/ssh/sshd_config and change PermitRootLogoin to no
+  - sudo vi /etc/ssh/sshd_config and change PermitRootLogoin to no
-  - systemctl restart sshd
+  - sudo systemctl restart sshd
   - Go ahead and test a root ssh
 - Set Hostname
   - sudo hostnamectl set-hostname odr00